Pro-Coded-Public/Pro.NBench.xUnit/README.md

 - [x]  Release as NuGet package.

-- [x]  Possibly include integration with xUnit Theories.
+- [x]  Integration with xUnit Theories, to support paramaterised tests.

 - [ ]  Possibly standard NBench Markdown Report output.

+- [ ]  Possibly a Visual Studio Template for a pre-configured Test Project and Test Class.

 --